MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - [What's new in Microsoft Defender for Endpoint on Linux](linux-whatsnew.md)
 - [What's new in Microsoft Defender for Endpoint on iOS](ios-whatsnew.md)

-**Known issues**
+## Known issues

 - Apple fixed an issue on macOS [Ventura upgrade](https://developer.apple.com/documentation/macos-release-notes/macos-13_1-release-notes) and macOS [Sonoma upgrade](https://developer.apple.com/forums/thread/737824#773449022) with the latest OS update.
 The issue impacts Microsoft Defender for Endpoint security extensions, and might result in losing Full Disk Access Authorization, impacting its ability to function properly.

 - In macOS Sonoma 14.3.1, Apple made a change to the [handling of Bluetooth devices](https://developer.apple.com/forums/thread/738748) that impacts Defender for Endpoint device controls ability to intercept and block access to Bluetooth devices.
 At this time, the recommended mitigation is to use a version of macOS earlier than 14.3.1.

-**Sequoia support**
+## Sequoia support

 - In macOS Sequoia (version 15.0), if you have Network Protection enabled, you might see crashes of the network extension (NetExt).
 This will result in intermittent network connectivity issues for end users.

+   > [!NOTE]
-         Note: The core functionalities of antivirus, endpoint detection & response, and threat and vulnerability management continue functioning.
+   > The core functionalities of antivirus, endpoint detection & response, and threat and vulnerability management continue functioning.

 - We are recommending that customers who have Network Protection enabled in their organization to either:

-1. Delay updating to macOS Sequoia (version 15.0) or
+   1. Delay updating to macOS Sequoia (version 15.0); or

-2. Use the instructions to disable Network Extension as described here [Troubleshoot NetExt issues in Microsoft Defender for Endpoint on Mac](mac-troubleshoot-netext-mde.md).
+   2. Use the instructions to disable Network Extension as described in [Troubleshoot NetExt issues in Microsoft Defender for Endpoint on Mac](mac-troubleshoot-netext-mde.md).
 This will cause Network Protection, Web Content Filtering, and IP address/URL Indicators to be non-functional.

 - Microsoft Defender is collaborating with Apple to provide our mutual customers a solution when Network Protection is enabled in Microsoft Defender for Endpoint on macOS Sequoia (version 15.0).

-**macOS Deprecation**
+## macOS Deprecation

 Microsoft Defender for Endpoint no longer supports Big Sur (11)

+## Releases for Defender for Endpoint on Mac

 ### Behavior Monitoring for macOS is now in public preview